-"As I entered high school, I thought I would merely utilize cross country running as a tool to remain in good physical condition.
-Instead I discovered, and soon fell in love with a sport that has driven me to succeed in anything I pursue.
+"As I entered high school, I thought that I would merely utilize cross country running as a tool to remain in good physical condition.
+Instead I discovered, and soon fell in love with a sport that has driven me to succeed in anything that I pursue.
 Cross country has taught me the truth regarding hard work and discipline.
 Some individuals are born with more talent than others, however, if one is willing to accept the painful challenge that every workout presents, then one will eventually be rewarded at the finish line.
 In so doing I have become addicted to an extremely grueling activity.
 I have also been fortunate enough to have developed some of the closest friendships of my entire life."

 Kelly's first love was the game of baseball.
 He knew all of the player's statistics, played many positions in the game, and also played basketball and soccer as well, the latter for which he was a paid certified referee.

 His other love was sports journalism, starting his own magazine entitled Sports Weekly at the age of 12.
 Kelly soon had 26 paying subscribers nationwide.
 He was the magazine's sole writer, editor, publisher, illustrator, design manager and printing technician, all rolled into one.

 During Kelly’s 4 years at Albemarle High School in Charlottesville, Virginia, he ran Cross-Country, becoming the team’s co-captain, and Indoor and Outdoor Track, eventually becoming the fastest Cross-Country distance runner in Central Virginia.